WHAT IS COSMETIC TATTOOING?

 YOU USE TATTOO INK ON ME INSTEAD?

 Body tattoo inks are made only for the body and do not take the face into account.
 Face tattoos that fade are a blessing and allow you to adjust as you age.
 I use only the best cosmetic tattoo pigments for the best results, and touch ups are a necessary part of having permanent makeup done.
 If the maintenance is unappealing to you, I recommend you do not move forward with the procedure.

 DOES IT HURT?

+The pain is tolerable, according to my clients' testimony.
 A topical anesthetic cream and gel are used for numbing during your procedure.
 Pain varies from client to client depending on your threshold, but every effort is made to ensure you remain as comfortable as possible.